aws-samples/sample-agents4energy-agent-template-alpha/labs/labs.md

 This approach is particularly useful in petroleum engineering contexts where complex technical queries might take longer to process.
 The domain-specific loading stages give users insight into the "thought process" while maintaining engagement during the wait.

-Sample response from the model might look like:

 ## Lab 2: Create Your First Agent

 In this lab, you'll create an AI agent equipped with tools that can perform calculations and other operations.
 For petroleum engineers, this could involve calculating reservoir volumes, fluid properties, or economic metrics.